murtaza-baj/firmware-sensor-scheduler/README.md

 | LSM6DSM     | SPI  | SPI Mode | IMU sensor starting at 0x28       |

 Each read cycle extracts 2 bytes until 16 bytes are complete.
+Only first 8 bytes are valid for MMC5983.
+9-16 are padded with zeros to maintain 16 byte structure for callback function.
+SPI sensors read only 1 byte from the data per cycle due to 2 byte/cycle transfer limitation.

 ---